TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_pro_btt_mot_exp.md

 ```

 {% include important.html content="The defining of the pins is not required from RepRapFirmware version 3.2 onwards.
 This information is retained here for reference." %}
+{% include important.html content="The defining of the pins is required from RepRapFirmware version 3.3-RC3 onwards due to spare pins can now also be mapped for 12864 screens and accelerometers." %}

 Please add the following lines to the board.txt.
 ```